-Vitamin A toxicity mainly can happen from vitamin A supplements.
-In some cases from food options, as well.
+Vitamin A toxicity mainly can happen from vitamin A supplements, and foods rich in retinol.

 - decreased life quality,

 So, you should consult your physician, before taking vitamin A supplements.

 What does vitamin A do to the body?

 Vitamin A is essential for the body as it is involved in:

 - cell growth,

 - playing a critical role in the normal formation and maintenance of the heart, lungs, kidneys, and other organs (6).